SergioLozano/sergiolozano.github.io/_posts/2025-05-01-removing-blockers-linkedin-post.md

 ---
 layout: post
-title: a copy of the post with plotly.js
+title: Removing blockers using your own skills
-date: 2025-04-29 14:24:00
+date: 2025-05-01 09:24:00
-description: this is what included plotly.js code could look like
+description: This is what the LinkedIn post should look like
 tags: formatting charts
 categories: sample-posts
 chart:
   plotly: true
 ---

+On April 28th, a massive power outage in Spain and Portugal reminded me just how fragile our dependencies are.
+No access to online tools, platforms, TV, or phones, **but the radio was still on**.
+We rely heavily on complex systems to do things we could often do ourselves.

 This is an example post with some [plotly](https://plotly.com/javascript/) code.